Geomagnetic reversal: Superchrons

-Statistical properties of reversals
+Statistical properties

 Several studies have analyzed the statistical properties of reversals in the hope of learning something about their underlying mechanism.
 The discriminating power of statistical tests is limited by the small number of polarity intervals.
 Nevertheless, some general features are well established.
 In particular, the pattern of reversals is random.
 There is no correlation between the lengths of polarity intervals.
 There is no preference for either normal or reversed polarity, and no statistical difference between the distributions of these polarities.
 This lack of bias is also a robust prediction of dynamo theory.

 There is no rate of reversals, as they are statistically random.
 The randomness of the reversals is inconsistent with periodicity, but several authors have claimed to find periodicity.
 However, these results are probably artifacts of an analysis using sliding windows to attempt to determine reversal rates.

 Most statistical models of reversals have analyzed them in terms of a Poisson process or other kinds of renewal process.
 A Poisson process would have, on average, a constant reversal rate, so it is common to use a non-stationary Poisson process.
 However, compared to a Poisson process, there is a reduced probability of reversal for tens of thousands of years after a reversal.
 This could be due to an inhibition in the underlying mechanism, or it could just mean that some shorter polarity intervals have been missed.
 A random reversal pattern with inhibition can be represented by a gamma process.
 In 2006, a team of physicists at the University of Calabria found that the reversals also conform to a Lévy distribution, which describes stochastic processes with long-ranging correlations between events in time.
 The data are also consistent with a deterministic, but chaotic, process.